Skip to content

 How to Test a Toolkit Tool

-Follow these steps to test any tool from your configured toolkit:
+Follow this workflow to test any tool from your configured toolkit:

-3. Select the tool you want to test from the list
+2. Select Tool → Pick the specific tool you want to test from the dropdown

-4. Review Results: Examine the tool output displayed in the chat area
+5. Review Results → Examine the tool output in the chat interface

 Run Tool